ar-cyber/seqta-api-reference/README.md

   "status": "200"
 }
 ```
 - SAML might not be present in any query.
-As no JSON is provided, the simple login cannot be shown here.<br>
+As no JSON is provided, the simple login cannot be shown here.
 - The ID is more important then the usercode.
 Accessing stuff is dependent on it

 ### `POST` `/load/settings`
 Load the settings for a user.
-This might be missing data as it is most of the time different between instances.
+This might be missing data as it is most of the time different between instances.<br>
-> [!NOTE]
-> No request body is needed for this endpoint
+*__No request body is needed for this endpoint__*
 #### Response
 Returns JSON
 ##### Response format (do not rely on; can be different)